 For more information on Surya, please see his interview.

 Peter Blake has a Bachelor of Mathematics degree (Chartered Accountancy - Co-op) from the University of Waterloo and is a Chartered Professional Accountant.

 Keith Freeland obtained his Bachelor of Science degree in Actuarial Science from the University of Calgary and his PhD in Business Administration from the University of British Columbia.
 In 1991, he received his American Statistical Association (ASA) designation from the Society of Actuaries.

-Michael Liu has a BSc in Computer Science and a diploma in International Trade from Zhejiang University, and a MSc in Computer Science from University of Windsor.
+Michael Liu has a BSc in Computer Science and a diploma in International Trade from Zhejiang University, a MSc in Computer Science from the University of Windsor, and a PhD in Computer Science from Queen's University.
 Michael is currently the director of the Information Technology Management and Math/Business Administration Programs.